Administrative Policies and Procedures Manual - Policy 3500: Wage and Salary Administration

 4.3.1.
 Applied/Selected For a Position in a Higher, Lower, or the Same Grade

-If a University employee applies for and is competitively selected for a position in a higher, lower, or the same grade in accordance with "Staff Recruitment and Hiring" Policy 3210, UBP, the employee's new salary is determined according to Section 3. herein.
-The employee's new salary is based on the employee's qualifications and the hiring officer uses the same salary criteria that would be used if he or she was hiring an applicant from outside the University.
+If a University employee applies for and is competitively selected for a position in a higher, lower, or the same grade in accordance with UAP 3210 ("Staff Recruitment and Hiring"), the employee's new salary is determined according to Section 3. herein.
+The employee's new salary is based on the employee's qualifications and hiring officers use the same salary criteria that would be used if they were hiring an applicant from outside the University.

-If, in accordance with "Performance Management" Policy 3215, UBP, an employee voluntarily agrees to a demotion, the employee's salary may be decreased.
-A demoted employee's new salary is determined by his or her dean or director in consultation with HR.
+If, in accordance with UAP 3215 ("Performance Management"), an employee voluntarily agrees to a demotion, the employee's salary may be decreased.
+The new salary for demoted employees new salary is determined by their dean or director in consultation with HR.

 An employee may be reclassified to a higher or lower pay grade if there are significant changes in a position's duties and responsibilities.
 A salary increase may be given if a job is upgraded.
 Movement of a position to a lower grade may result in a salary decrease.
 If the salary will decrease, it will not be effective until ninety (90) days after the employee has been notified in writing of the salary change.